£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Mafac saddle bag (or seat pack if you prefer), hailing from France and in production during the 1970s (yet still new & unused after all this time).
-An excellent choice for vintage bikes, but great for bikes of the non-vintage variety too!
+Modolo wheel bag (or carrier if you prefer), hailing from Italy and in production during the 1990s (yet still new & unused after all this time).
+An excellent choice for classic cycling enthusiasts, but great for cyclists of the non-classic variety too!

 OVERVIEW